Table of Contents

 FAQs

-Start with a “What if” question, research current social issues, combine character development with world-building, and utilize symbolism to enhance engagement and relevance.
+Begin with a strong “What if” question, research current social issues, connect character growth to your world-building, and use symbolism to reinforce your themes without slowing the story down.